themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 }
 ~~~

 So what are we doing here?
-First, we're setting a new breakpoint at 42em (672 pixels).
-Next we're shrinking the `#content` element from twelve to nine columns and overriding the default `float` so that it stays right instead of left.
-Remember, elements pile up in the order they're listed in the HTML file, so since the `#nav` element comes after `#content` you have to force it right with the `float: right;` instruction.
+First, we set a new breakpoint at 42em (672 pixels).
+Next, we shrink the `#content` element from 12 to 9 columns, overriding the default `float` so that it stays right instead of going left.
+Remember, elements pile up in the order they appear in the HTML file.
+Since the `#nav` element comes after `#content`, you have to force it right with the `float: right;` instruction.

-Likewise, we've resized the `#nav` element to three columns, reminded it that we don't want those gray padding sidebars, and told both `#posts` and `#links` that they should take all three of their parent's columns.
-Let's refresh the browser and see how it looks:
+Lastly, we've resized the `#nav` element to three columns, reminded it that we don't want those gray padding sidebars, and told both `#posts` and `#links` that they should utilize all three of their parent's columns.
+Let's refresh the browser and see how it looks.

 {{ theme:partial src="image" title="Now With 100% More Sidebar" show="{{ number }}" file="sidebar.png" }}